 Company valuation – what is a realistic purchase price?

-Whenever succession, the purchase, or sale of a company/firm is involved, the topic of company valuation is central.
-The initial, rather rough calculations of the company’s value are usually made at the very beginning of the considerations for the sale/succession and are usually continued and refined until negotiations are concluded.
-Since every company is unique and a multitude of factors can influence a company’s valuation, company valuation is often perceived as complex.
+Whenever succession, the purchase or sale of a business or company is involved, the issue of business valuation is central.
+The initial, rather rough estimates of a company’s value are usually made right at the start of the process of considering a sale or succession, and are generally continued and progressively refined until negotiations are concluded.
+As every business is unique and a multitude of factors can influence its valuation, business valuation is often perceived as complex.

-In practice, relatively simple multiplier methods are used, but also very sophisticated valuation methods based on risk-appropriate discounting of future cash flows.
-What all methods used in M&A practice today have in common is that they first determine a cash-and-debt-free company value, from which the net financial debt as of the valuation date must then be deducted to calculate the value of the equity (which corresponds to the purchase price).
+In practice, relatively straightforward multiplier methods are used, but also highly sophisticated valuation methods based on the risk-adjusted discounting of future cash flows.
+What all methods used in M&A practice today have in common is that they first determine a debt-free enterprise value (‘cash and debt-free’), from which the net financial debt as at the valuation date is then deducted to calculate the value of equity (which corresponds to the purchase price).

-Many factors can influence a company’s valuation.
-Here, we would like to share with you the five most important valuation factors in our practice.
+Many factors can influence the valuation of a company; here we would like to outline the five most important valuation factors used in our daily practice:

 1. Growth

-Is your company growing slowly or quickly?
-Slow growth is 2% to 3% per year, while rapid growth is regularly more than 10%.
+Is your company growing slowly or rapidly?
+Slow growth is 2% to 3% per year, whilst rapid growth is typically more than 10%.

-Is the sustainably achievable EBIT margin rather modest at 2-3% or is it greater than 10% (for industrial companies)?
+Is the sustainable EBIT margin relatively modest at 2–3%, or is it greater than 10% (for industrial companies)?

-How much capital is tied up in investments and working capital (inventories, customer receivables less trade payables)?
+How much capital is tied up in investments and working capital (inventories, trade receivables less trade payables)?

 How competitive is the market in which you operate?
-Is the market growing, or is company growth only possible through displacement?
-Does the company have clearly identifiable, plausible, and defensible competitive advantages?
+Is the target market growing, or is company growth only possible through displacement?
+Does the company have clearly identifiable, plausible and defensible competitive advantages?

-These methods are used to calculate the company’s value.
+These methods are used to calculate the value of the company

-Multiplier methods are simple and quick methods for company valuation and are therefore frequently used in practice.
-The multipliers, often called multiples, are derived more or less systematically from a group of comparable companies.
-These can be comparable listed companies or transactions involving shares in comparable (non-listed) companies.
+Multiplier methods are simple and quick ways of valuing a business, which is why they are frequently used in practice.
+The multipliers, often referred to as multiples, are derived more or less systematically from a group of comparable companies.
+These may be comparable listed companies or transactions involving shares in comparable (unlisted) companies.

 In practice, three multipliers are used:

-• Sales multiplier – When companies are growing rapidly and/or no positive earnings figures are available
+• Revenue multiple – When companies are growing rapidly and/or no positive earnings figures are available

-• EBITDA multiplier – For companies with cyclical investment behavior
+• EBITDA multiple – For companies with cyclical investment behaviour

-• EBIT multiplier – For companies where investments occur regularly or play a minor role
+• EBIT multiple – For companies where investments occur regularly or play a minor role

-In most cases, EBIT is used as the basis for valuing established companies, as EBIT is closest to cash flow when investments roughly correspond to depreciation.
+In most cases, EBIT is used as the basis for valuing established companies, as EBIT comes closest to cash flow when capital expenditure is roughly equal to depreciation.

-Of course, it should always be remembered that the EBIT of a given year often does not represent the “true” company result.
-Therefore, EBIT is normalized, meaning extraordinary income and expenses or special influences from shareholders (e.g., salaries, vehicles, rent) are excluded from the income statement.
+Of course, it must always be borne in mind that the EBIT for a given year often does not represent the ‘true’ company result.
+For this reason, EBIT is normalised, meaning that extraordinary income and expenditure or special influences from shareholders (for example, salaries, vehicles, rent) are excluded from the profit and loss account.

-In addition, the reference year has a significant influence on the value.
-Typically, the current fiscal year is used (current forecast).
-Using only one year may not adequately account for growth potential or cyclical trends.
-Therefore, adjustments may be necessary to achieve an appropriate basis.
+Furthermore, the reference year has a significant impact on the value.
+As a rule, the current financial year is used (current forecast).
+If only one year is used, growth potential or cyclical trends may not be adequately taken into account.
+Therefore, adjustments may be necessary to arrive at an appropriate basis.

-If the potential is sufficiently specific, it can be adjusted.
-Under certain circumstances, average values from several years can be used, taking into account both the planning and the past.
-In the current COVID-19 crisis, this allows companies to be appropriately valued.
+If the potential is sufficiently concrete, it can be adjusted.
+In some cases, averages over several years may be used, taking into account both planning and past performance.
+This allows companies to be valued appropriately during periods of economic volatility.

 Comparable Transaction Analysis

-The first method is based on comparable transactions (also called comparable transactions).
-To form the comparison group, transactions involving companies from the same industry are considered.
-This method is based on the idea that multiples paid in the past for transactions already completed also reflect the “fair market price today.”
+The first method is based on comparable transactions (also known as Comparable Transactions).
+To form the peer group, transactions involving companies from the same industry are considered.
+This method is based on the idea that multiples paid in the past for transactions that have already been completed also reflect the ‘appropriate market price today’.

-The valuation approach based on transactions of comparable companies has significant strengths when it comes to valuing companies that are not listed on a stock exchange and are usually much smaller, more focused, and more regionally positioned than their generally much larger, more broadly diversified, and more international listed competitors.
+The approach of valuing companies based on comparable transactions has significant strengths when it comes to valuing unlisted companies, which are usually much smaller, more focused and have a more regional focus than their generally much larger, more broadly diversified and more international listed competitors.

-Unfortunately, however, the valuation process also presents difficulties in practice:
+Unfortunately, however, the valuation method also presents difficulties in practice:

-• The available information is often insufficient, as details of transactions involving private companies are often not published or are not published in full.
+• The available information is often insufficient, as details of transactions involving private companies are frequently not published, or not published in full.

-• The period from which the transactions originate must be very long in order to obtain a representative base set of data.
-Since the valuation of industries changes over time (e.g., due to changes in interest rates, technologies, or growth prospects), the values determined in this way may differ from the current value.
+• The time period from which the transactions are drawn must be very long in order to obtain a representative data set.
+As the valuation of sectors changes over time (e.g. because interest rates, technologies and growth prospects change), values determined in this way may differ from the current value.

-The second method is based on the valuation of comparable listed companies (also called trading multiples or trading comparables).
-The idea behind this method is similar to that of valuation based on transactions of comparable companies:
+The second method is based on the valuation of comparable listed companies (also known as trading multiples or trading comparables).
+The rationale behind this method is similar to that of valuation using transactions involving comparable companies:

-The consultant creates a peer group of listed companies that are as similar as possible to the company being valued.
-With this method, the multiple is determined as a multiple of the market value of the financial ratios (EBITDA or EBIT) of the listed comparable companies.
+The consultant creates a peer group of listed companies that correspond as closely as possible to the company being valued.
+In this method, the multiple is calculated as a multiple of the market capitalisation of the financial metric (EBITDA or EBIT) of the listed peer companies.

-This method offers the advantage that the data for listed companies is current, fully publicly available, and relatively easy to collect.
+This method offers the advantage that the data for listed companies is up to date, fully publicly available and relatively easy to collect.

-The disadvantage is that publicly listed companies are often very limited in their comparability with non-listed German SMEs.
-Imagine comparing Coca-Cola with a medium-sized, regional beverage manufacturer in Germany.
-Don’t the dissimilarities outweigh the similarities?
-Compared to publicly listed companies, SMEs are often more regional, smaller, and more focused.
-Furthermore, shares in publicly listed companies are highly fungible, meaning they can be sold at any time in variable quantities without time expenditure and with minimal transaction costs.
+The drawback lies in the fact that listed companies are often very difficult to compare with a German unlisted SME.
+Imagine comparing Coca-Cola with a medium-sized, regional drinks manufacturer in Germany.
+Are the differences not greater than the similarities?
+Compared to listed companies, SMEs are often more regional, smaller and more focused.
+Furthermore, shares in listed companies are highly fungible, i.e. they can be sold at any time in variable quantities without delay and at minimal transaction costs.

-To calculate the company’s value using the discounted cash flow (DCF) method, the company’s future cash flows are forecast and discounted using a risk-appropriate cost of capital.
-With the DCF method, the company’s value is essentially determined by the assumed sustainable cash flow at the end of the detailed forecast period (“perpetual annuity”).
-The present value of this perpetual annuity can amount to 60-70% of the company’s value.
-In contrast to the discounted cash flow method, the income approach focuses not on cash surpluses, but on earnings or net income.
-In a typical M&A process, the income approach plays a negligible role.
-In the discounted cash flow (DCF) method, gross approaches dominate in the M&A environment, in which the cash flows to equity and debt providers (so-called free cash flows) are discounted using the weighted average cost of capital (weighted average cost of debt and equity, or WACC).
-The purchase price accruing to equity providers is then determined from the company value thus determined by deducting net financial debt.
+To calculate the enterprise value using the Discounted Cash Flow (DCF) method, the company’s future cash flows are forecast and discounted using a risk-adjusted cost of capital.
+In the DCF method, the enterprise value is essentially determined by the cash flow assumed to be sustainable at the end of the detailed forecast period (‘perpetual annuity’).
+The present value of this perpetual annuity can account for 60–70% of the enterprise value.
+In contrast to the discounted cash flow method, the income approach is based not on cash surpluses but on earnings or net profits.
+In a typical M&A process, the income approach plays hardly any role.
+In the discounted cash flow (DCF) method, gross approaches dominate in the M&A environment, whereby cash flows to equity and debt providers (so-called free cash flows) are discounted using the weighted cost of capital (weighted average cost of capital or WACC).
+The purchase price payable to equity investors is then determined by deducting net financial debt from the enterprise value calculated in this way.

-The strength of this method lies in its accuracy, as it fully maps a company’s future development, including future investments and the development of working capital.
-This is why this method is also the method favored in valuation theory.
+The strength of this method lies in its accuracy, as it provides a comprehensive projection of a company’s future development, including future investments and changes in working capital.
+For this reason, it is also the method favoured in valuation theory.

 In practice, however, this method often encounters difficulties.
 Firstly, the cost of capital is derived from comparable listed companies.
 These are only transferable to medium-sized companies to a very limited extent for the reasons already mentioned above, such as size, diversification, fungibility, etc. Secondly, the planning period of 3-5 years involves planning effort and corresponding uncertainty.